RSE-Sheffield/git-github-zero-to-hero/.github/ISSUE_TEMPLATE/setup-eventbrite.md

 an administrator for this you should request to be included by another team member (see [RSES Handbook](https://github.com/RSE-Sheffield/rses-handbook/blob/master/pages/eventbrite.Rmd) for further details).

+**NB** - The easiest approach is to copy an existing event.
+From the page listing events select **Past** and click on the three dots to the right of a past event and select `Copy Event`.
+Edit the title to remove `Copy of` and update the dates and times.

 ## Basic Info

 The following fields should be entered into each field on the **Basic Info** page.